Master network analysis with our Wireshark Tutorial and Cheat Sheet.

 After running an initial capture you will see the standard layout and the packet details that can be viewed through the interface.

-http into the filter bar, only HTTP (tcp port 80) traffic will now be shown.
+http into the filter bar.
+The results will now only show HTTP (tcp port 80) traffic.

 IP Address Filter Examples